Young adults: treatment side effects

 Cancer on board

-Sends out a badge so you can get a seat on your commute without having to ask.
+Sends out a badge so you can let people know you have cancer, without having to say.

 Help with diet and exercise